Knowledge and Language Computing Laboratory

 What are the lab hours?

 There are no fixed lab hours.
 Students can use the lab freely.
-Meetings with the PI are basically request-based.
+We hold a meeting to share research progress about once a week.